danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-While you don't save that many lines of code, you avoid the repetitions of having to refer to the same type many times, defining a keypath, etc. All in all, I find it much cleaner.
+While you don't save a lot of code, you avoid repeating the same boilerplate code for each type.
+All in all, I find it much cleaner and less error-prone, since it involves fewer references.

-Everything is powered by having your type implementing the `EnvironmentValue` protocol, which defines all it needs to resolve keys, keypaths, etc. Let's see how it's implemented.
+This is powered by implementing a custom `EnvironmentValue` protocol, which defines everything we need to automatically resolve keys, keypaths, etc. Let's take a look.

-## Creating EnvironmentKit
+## Creating the EnvironmentValue protocol

-I wanted a core protocol to power the library, and since SwiftUI has an `EnvironmentValues` type, I decided to call it `EnvironmentValue` (this will surely punish me in the future):
+I wanted a protocol to power the library, and since SwiftUI has an `EnvironmentValues` type, I decided to call it `EnvironmentValue`:

 ```swift
 protocol EnvironmentValue {}
 ```

-To be able to resolve things automatically, the protocol will require its implementing types to provide a parameterless initializer, or default values for all properties:
+To be able to resolve things, the protocol requires implementing types to provide a parameterless initializer, or default values for all properties:

 ```swift
 protocol EnvironmentValue {